The Best AI Chatbots in 2026 (Compared on Real Use Cases)

 If you want capability without paying:

-• Perplexity free for research [LINK: free AI tools no subscription]
+- Mistral Le Chat free for European users [LINK: free AI tools no subscription]

 What's not making the list